Our College

 COUNCIL OF INTERNATIONAL SCHOOLS

 Werribee Secondary College became a member of the Council of International Schools (CIS) in 2006, demonstrating that it met the rigourous standards required of CIS member-schools.
-The College was re-accredited in 2016 and is currently undergoing the process again in 2022.
+The College was re-accredited again in 2023.

 INTERNATIONAL BACCALAUREATE ORGANIZATION